 To create a copy of the Registry.dat file:

-1. Copy the Registry.dat text file found in the ORACLE_HOME/forms/java/oracle/forms/registry directory to another directory.
-This directory must be mapped to a virtual directory for your Web server (for example, /appfile).
+directory to another directory.
+This directory must be mapped to a virtual directory for your Web server (for example,/appfile

 (for an absolute path)